A weekend in Copenhagen: 48 hours in the Danish capital

 #01 Walk the district of Norrebrø

-To assist with the sense of direction and to learn what’s exactly interesting around this neighborhood we used the help of this self-guided tour app: Know your Bro’.
+To assist with the sense of direction, also to learn what’s exactly interesting around this neighborhood we used the help of this self-guided tour app: Know your Bro’.

 Visit this website with your mobile device and have fun!

-If you don’t have the time to make all the loop of the tour, don’t miss these places:
+If you are short on time and don’t want to do the whole loop of the tour, don’t miss these places: